Within the University of Wisconsin, employees can be hired into the following categories.

 - or a high school.

-University staff positions are quite varied and duties include, but are not limited to, administrative support, information technology, accounting, engineering, in addition to custodial, food service, and craftsworkers.
+The University Staff positions are quite varied and duties include, but are not limited to, administrative support, information technology, accounting, engineering, in addition to custodial, food service, and craftsworkers.

 Titling for university staff positions, including permanent, project, and temporary staff positions, is consistent with the University Staff Definitions on UWSA's Titles and Compensation webpage.